argonne-lcf/CompPerfWorkshop/09_profiling_frameworks/PyTorchProfiler/README.md

 conda activate yourEvnName
 pip install torch-tb-profiler
 ```

-and run tensorboard with specifying `logdir` where your traces are stored.
-You can run tensorboard on `thetagpusn1` node:
+This plugin allows exemining PyTorch profiler result in TensorBoard.
+To do so one have to run tensorboard with specifying `logdir` where your traces are stored.
+If you run tensorboard on `thetagpusn1` node:
 ```bash
 tensorboard --port <PORT> --bind_all --logdir </path/to/log/output/>
 ```
-Also, in this case, you will need to do some ssh port forwarding to access the server.
+you will need to do ssh port forwarding to access the server.
 On your local machine run
 ```bash
 ssh -L PORT:localhost:PORT username@theta.alcf.anl.gov ssh -L PORT:localhost:PORT thetagpusn1
 ```